 The following is the first part of a lecture delivered by Nick Beams, national secretary of the Socialist Equality Party (Australia) and a member of the International Editorial Board of the World Socialist Web Site, to audiences in Perth, Melbourne and Sydney in November and December, 2008.
-Part 2 will be published tomorrow and subsequent parts over the next few days.
+Part 2 will be published tomorrow and parts 3, 4, and 5 will be published next week.

 It is now clear that the greatest financial crisis since the Great Depression is on the verge of becoming the deepest global slump since the economic catastrophe of the 1930s.
 We could spend the entire time available for this lecture simply enumerating the myriad expressions of this crisis and examining their far-reaching implications.
 I propose here to deal only with some of the most significant.